Community Pharmacy Patient Questionnaire (CPPQ)

 Analysing the results

-To assist pharmacy contractors with the basic collation of the raw data from the questionnaire and analysis of the results, PSNC has produced a worksheet which you can download by clicking on the links below.
+To assist pharmacy contractors with the basic collation of the raw data from the questionnaire and analysis of the results, PSNC has produced a worksheet and a template report for publication which you can download by clicking on the links below.

 What do you do with the questionnaire results?